Sunrise Resources (LON:SRES) Trading Down 16.7% – Time to Sell?

-Sunrise Resources (LON:SRES – Get Free Report) last issued its quarterly earnings results on Thursday, February 13th.
-The company reported GBX (0.02) ($0.00) earnings per share (EPS) for the quarter.
-On average, analysts anticipate that Sunrise Resources plc will post -2 EPS for the current fiscal year.
+Sunrise Resources (LON:SRES – Get Free Report) last announced its earnings results on Thursday, February 13th.
+The company reported GBX (0.02) ($0.00) EPS for the quarter.
+On average, sell-side analysts forecast that Sunrise Resources plc will post -2 earnings per share for the current fiscal year.

 About Sunrise Resources